elasticio/elasticio.github.io/content/_guides/managing-user-roles-in-a-tenant.md

 set of permissions for every workspace.
 A contract **Admin** may be a **Guest** in a certain workspace.

+> Please note that you can always get the list of available permissions using an [API call]({{site.data.tenant.apiDocsUri}}/v2#/permissions/get_permissions).
+This endpoint is available to all the platforms' users.

 ## Setting user roles in Workspace

 As a workspace Owner or Admin you can modify user roles in the workspace by